zyxd/svelte-store-router/README.md

 #### Route.sideEffect
 Controls side effect of route changing which push items to History. `true` by default in browser, always `false` on server side.

+#### Route.handleNavigation
+Toggles a navigation handler that automatically intercepts `<a>` clicks, updating the route state without reloading the page. `true` by default.